rahiyansafz/go-mongo-todos/README.md

-# Go MongoDB Todo API
+# Go MongoDB gRPC Todo Service

-This project is a RESTful API for a Todo application built with Go and MongoDB.
+This project is a gRPC-based Todo service built with Go and MongoDB.

 ## Features